 HOW WE USE YOUR INFORMATION

-We may use Your Information to:
+We may use your Information to (but not limited too):

 - Create and manage your account, when you purchase from us;

 - Provide commercial quotes for our products and services;

 - Update you on the status of your orders;